 Toronto has a new animal rights lab, studio, incubator, and training centre.

-- Professionally-equipped recording, production, and broadcasting studio designed to provide an optimal environment for podcasters, videographers, video-editors, photographers, musicians, etc.
+- professionally-equipped recording, production, and broadcasting studios, and a fully-outfitted and sound-dampened podcast room and editing suite perfect for podcasters, videographers, video-editors, photographers, musicians, voiceover artists, etc.

-- Creation of in-house content…podcasts, online games, cooking shows, etc.
+- Wishbone-produced in-house content…podcasts, animations, online games, cooking shows, etc.

 - Wishbone will take care of the business and distribution side of things with value-added support and services, freeing up activists/artivists to change the world, through distributor channel sourcing and content distribution to connect creatives with the “right” people to get as many eyes as possible on their efforts

 We are building a strategic online animal rights interface, where the website we launch will contain a large and varied open-source ideas and strategies bank; shareable creative materials; customizable templates, models, and vetted/tested “campaigns-in-a-can” packaged up in a ready-to-use format; training videos; valuable and well-researched databases; vegan news; as well as showcasing and promoting the work of animal advocacy creatives and vegan businesses.